5 Min Read

 - What You Can Do When Your Spouse Has Become Emotionally Detached

-He said it was a creepy feeling, like he’d missed something, or something bad is about to happen.
+It was a creepy feeling like he’d missed something or like something bad was about to happen.

 Can you relate?

-This can be what it feels like when you start to realize that your spouse is becoming emotionally detached from you and your marriage.
+That eerie calm Glenn described can be the first sign that your spouse is becoming emotionally detached from you and the relationship.

 What Emotional Detachment In A Relationship Can Look Like